zarusz/SlimMessageBus/README.md

 > Note: It is also possible to avoid having to implement the interface `IConsumer<T>` (see [here](docs/intro.md#consumer)).

-The bus also supports request-response implemented via queues (or topics - depending what the chosen transport provider supports).
+The bus also supports request-response implemented via queues (or topics - depending on what the chosen transport provider supports).
 The sender side sends a request message:

 ```cs
 var messageResponse = await bus.Send(new MessageRequest());
 ```

-> Note: It is possible to configure the bus to timeout a request when the response does not arrive within alloted time (see [here](docs/intro.md#produce-request-message)).
+> Note: It is possible to configure the bus to timeout a request when the response does not arrive within the allotted time (see [here](docs/intro.md#produce-request-message)).

 The receiving side handles the request and replies back: